Ring0s4u2Proxy/Low-Level-OCR-Triggered-Keylogger/README.md

 -Temporary Data: All data (images, OCR text, keywords) is stored in memory during the execution of the program.
 Once the program ends, everything is discarded unless explicitly saved to disk.

--Security Implication: This in-memory operation could be seen as a security feature, as there is no persistence of sensitive information (like screenshots or OCR results) on disk.
-However, if malicious actors gain control of the running process, they could still access the in-memory data, which could include sensitive content depending on the keywords being monitored.

 -Each screenshot is taken and analyzed in a few milliseconds, so this program is very fast.

 --------------------------------------------------------------------------------